prohippo/pyelly/README.txt

                       update documentation
-                      add Google News data and clean up 1.4.32  - 08jul2018  fix delimiter bug in vocabularyTable and vocabularyElement improve inflectional stemming
+                      add Google News data and clean up 1.4.32  - 08jul2018  fix delimiter bug in vocabularyTable and vocabularyElement fix bug not recognizing .'" as a stop for sentence handle soft hyphens properly in ellyCharInputStream
+                      improve inflectional stemming
                       extend and clean up "marking" rules
                       clean up "marking" integration test with news data update documentation
+                      add Google News data and clean up

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure